YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -AC[CESS_METHOD]=code

-For more information on specifying the ACCESS_METHOD,refer to `“Segment Qualifiers” <./gde.html#segment-qualifiers>`_.
+For more information on specifying the ACCESS_METHOD,refer to :ref:`segment-qualifiers`.

 ~~~~~~~~~~
 -ASYNCIO